FrankCCCCC/logic_design_lab/labs/lab7/readme.md

 ![Lab 7-3 RTL Simulation](img/lab7-3_sim.png)

 ## Discussion

-In lab 5-2, it took me lots of time to design the state machine because the always block cannot be activated by 2 edge-triggered variables.
-Finally, I store the variables in the 2 independent variables and add them together as the clock raises.
-In addition, when I implement the one-pulse module, it took me much time to detect long press and click in the mean time.
-In the end, I use a counter to count the clock cycle during the pressed button.
+In Lab 7-1, I spent lots of time to design the ``speaker_control`` module, which serialize the parallel data.
+It takes time to understand that the ``sck`` controls the pulse frequency and the ``lrck`` determines where the output signal ``audio_sdin`` goes to, left or right channel.
+In addition, I occurred the "multi-driven" error when I design the shift register in the parallel-to-serial module.
+Finally, I spilt the combinatorial logic and sequential logic to solve it.

 ## Conclusion